-I am a rock vocalist who has sang on hundreds of tracks and have a huge passion for mixing and mastering and have mixed and mastered hundreds of track for other people out of my home studio.
+I am a passionate audio engineer who has a huge passion for mixing and mastering and have mixed and mastered hundreds of tracks in all genres for clients in over 30 countries.

 UnderGunned Productions is my humble home based studio equipped with todays latest audio and video recording equipment both digital and analog.
 I am here to offer my 20 plus years of audio, video and musical experience to you for at an affordable rate and help you take your projects to the next level!

 No matter how big or small your project is I am here to help you!
 No matter how big or small your budget is we can work out a deal!

-My music and scores and audio work have been used in several films, TV shows, pod casts, video games, music videos, audio books and aired on radio and internet broadcasts world wide.
+My music and scores and audio work have been used in several films, TV shows, pod casts, video games, music videos, audio books and aired on radio, TV, Netflix and internet broadcasts world wide.

 Interview with UnderGunned Productions